What are variables in Shortcuts?

 Using variables is the most powerful way to expand the capability of your shortcuts, allowing you to set up dynamic templates for content that autofill each time you use the shortcut.
 When a shortcut runs through its sequence of actions, it looks for any variables, retrieves the appropriate content for each variable, and then places the content inline, producing consistent results.

-In Shortcuts, variables are represented by small tokens labelled with the name of the variable, such as Ask Each Time, Clipboard or Current Date.
+In Shortcuts, variables are represented by small tokens labeled with the name of the variable, such as , , or .
 You place variables throughout the shortcut to mark where you want to set and retrieve content each time the shortcut is run.